facebookresearch/spot-sim2real/README.md

 3. Client Mode (To be used for CVPR demos)\
 This is a wireless mode where robot is connected to an external wifi network (from a nearby router).
 Computer should be connected to this same network, wired connection between router and computer will be faster than wireless connection.

-### Ensure that the robot is in client mode
+### Ensure that the robot's IP is correct in Client mode
 This can be checked by going into wifi settings on the computer and making sure you do not see any wifi with name `spot-BD-********` (where * is a number)

-Once you have connected to the correct wifi, ensure you can ping spot properly
+Once you have **connected to the correct wifi**, ensure you can ping spot properly
 ```bash
 ping $SPOT_IP
 ```